Parliament House, Edinburgh: Parliament of Scotland

 Parliament Hall, measuring 122 feet (40 m) by 49 feet (12 m), was used as the parliamentary chamber during sessions of parliament, and by the Court of Session when Parliament was not sitting.

 The main feature of Parliament Hall is the elaborate oak trussed flat roof supported on carved stone corbels.
 It was constructed in 1637 by John Scott, the Edinburgh master wright.
 In the 17th and 18th centuries the walls were hung with tapestries and portraits of Scottish monarchs.
 The stained glass Great Window, by Wilhelm von Kaulbach and Max Emanuel Ainmiller, was erected in 1868 and commemorates the establishment of the College of Justice by James V in 1532.

 Charles I became the first monarch to attend Parliament in the hall when he was present at the August-November 1641 session.
 The future monarchs James VII and Anne attended the 1681 session.
 Parliament Hall was also the venue for the parliamentary debates on the Treaty of Union between Scotland and England during the 1706-07 session.

-Beneath Parliament Hall is the Laigh Hall, the original use of which remains unclear, although it may have been used for subsidiary parliamentary meetings or perhaps as a storage space.
-In 1662 the legal registers of Scotland were removed from the 'register house' in Edinburgh Castle to the Laigh Hall, as were parliamentary and other records in 1689.
-The national records would continue to be stored in the Laigh Hall until 1789.
-Edinburgh's infamous Maiden guillotine was also stored in the Laigh Hall at one point.
-The two-storey south-east wing, known as the Treasury, contained an entrance lobby on the ground floor, with the Court of Session occupying the two ground floor chambers.
-The upper floor contained the Treasury Room (used by the Treasurer and the later Treasury Board), the Council Chamber (used by the Privy Council), and the Exchequer Room (used by the Court of Exchequer).
-During parliamentary sessions all of these rooms would have been used by committees.